mhumph/zenboard/README.md

 ### Mobile app

 Columns aren't a good fit for mobile.
-We have a very different design for mobile but that's a story for another day...
+We have a very different design for mobile but that's a story for another day ;)

 ### Auth, SaaS, etc

-To develop this Zenboard will need a partner or sponsor.
+To develop this Zenboard needs a contributor or sponsor.

-### Estimates TODO
+### Estimating TODO

-### Reports TODO
+### Reporting TODO